Music Dashboard

 SQL Views for Analysis

-The following SQL Views were created directly in the SQLite database to pre-aggregate or reshape data, simplifying analysis in Tableau:
+The following SQL Views were created directly in the SQLite database (data/music_charts.db) to pre-aggregate or reshape data, simplifying analysis in Tableau:

-CREATE VIEW vw_MusicChartsWithGenres AS SELECT mt100.id, mt100.platform, mt100.region, mt100.rank, mt100.song_title, mt100.artist_name, mt100.apple_song_id, mt100.apple_artist_id, mt100.release_date, mt100.artwork_url, mt100.song_url, mt100.date AS chart_date, -- *** Use CASE statement to conditionally NULL out 'Music' genre details *** CASE WHEN g.genre_name = 'Music' AND NOT EXISTS ( SELECT 1 FROM MusicGenres mg2 JOIN Genres g2 ON mg2.genre_id = g2.genre_id WHERE mg2.apple_song_id = mt100.apple_song_id AND g2.genre_name != 'Music' ) THEN NULL -- If it's 'Music' AND it's the only genre, set genre_id to NULL ELSE g.genre_id -- Otherwise, keep the original genre_id (which might be non-'Music' or NULL) END AS genre_id, CASE WHEN g.genre_name = 'Music' AND NOT EXISTS ( SELECT 1 FROM MusicGenres mg2 JOIN Genres g2 ON mg2.genre_id = g2.genre_id WHERE mg2.apple_song_id = mt100.apple_song_id AND g2.genre_name != 'Music' ) THEN NULL -- If it's 'Music' AND it's the only genre, set genre_name to NULL ELSE g.genre_name -- Otherwise, keep the original genre_name END AS genre_name, CASE WHEN g.genre_name = 'Music' AND NOT EXISTS ( SELECT 1 FROM MusicGenres mg2 JOIN Genres g2 ON mg2.genre_id = g2.genre_id WHERE mg2.apple_song_id = mt100.apple_song_id AND g2.genre_name != 'Music' ) THEN NULL -- If it's 'Music' AND it's the only genre, set genre_url to NULL ELSE g.genre_url -- Otherwise, keep the original genre_url END AS genre_url FROM MusicTop100 mt100 -- Joins remain the same LEFT JOIN MusicGenres mg ON mt100.apple_song_id = mg.apple_song_id LEFT JOIN Genres g ON mg.genre_id = g.genre_id -- Optional: Filter for latest date WHERE mt100.date = (SELECT MAX(date) FROM MusicTop100) AND -- The WHERE clause still filters out 'Music' if other genres exist, -- but now it allows the 'Music' rows through if it's the only one, -- so the CASE statements above can handle converting them to NULL. g.genre_name != 'Music' OR ( g.genre_name = 'Music' AND NOT EXISTS ( -- Check if any other genre link exists SELECT 1 FROM MusicGenres mg2 JOIN Genres g2 ON mg2.genre_id = g2.genre_id WHERE mg2.apple_song_id = mt100.apple_song_id -- For the same song AND g2.genre_name != 'Music' -- That is not 'Music' ) ) OR g.genre_name IS NULL -- Keep rows with no genre info ORDER BY chart_date DESC, platform, region, rank
+CREATE VIEW IF NOT EXISTS vw_MusicChartsWithGenres AS SELECT mt100.id, mt100.platform, mt100.region, mt100.rank, s.song_title, art.artist_name, mt100.apple_song_id, mt100.apple_artist_id, mt100.release_date, mt100.artwork_url, mt100.song_url, mt100.date AS chart_date, CASE WHEN g.genre_name = 'Music' AND NOT EXISTS ( SELECT 1 FROM MusicGenres mg2 JOIN Genres g2 ON mg2.genre_id = g2.genre_id WHERE mg2.apple_song_id = mt100.apple_song_id AND g2.genre_name != 'Music' ) THEN NULL ELSE g.genre_id END AS genre_id, CASE WHEN g.genre_name = 'Music' AND NOT EXISTS ( SELECT 1 FROM MusicGenres mg2 JOIN Genres g2 ON mg2.genre_id = g2.genre_id WHERE mg2.apple_song_id = mt100.apple_song_id AND g2.genre_name != 'Music' ) THEN NULL ELSE g.genre_name END AS genre_name, CASE WHEN g.genre_name = 'Music' AND NOT EXISTS ( SELECT 1 FROM MusicGenres mg2 JOIN Genres g2 ON mg2.genre_id = g2.genre_id WHERE mg2.apple_song_id = mt100.apple_song_id AND g2.genre_name != 'Music' ) THEN NULL ELSE g.genre_url END AS genre_url FROM MusicTop100 mt100 LEFT JOIN Songs s ON mt100.apple_song_id = s.apple_song_id LEFT JOIN Artists art ON mt100.apple_artist_id = art.apple_artist_id LEFT JOIN MusicGenres mg ON mt100.apple_song_id = mg.apple_song_id LEFT JOIN Genres g ON mg.genre_id = g.genre_id WHERE mt100.date = (SELECT MAX(date) FROM MusicTop100) -- Filter for latest date AND ( g.genre_name IS NULL OR -- Keep songs with no genre info g.genre_name != 'Music' OR -- Keep all non-'Music' genres (g.genre_name = 'Music' AND NOT EXISTS ( -- If it is 'Music', only keep if no other non-'Music' genre exists SELECT 1 FROM MusicGenres mg2 JOIN Genres g2 ON mg2.genre_id = g2.genre_id WHERE mg2.apple_song_id = mt100.apple_song_id AND g2.genre_name != 'Music' )) ) ORDER BY chart_date DESC, platform, region, rank;

-CREATE VIEW vw_MusicRankChanges_Daily AS WITH RankedData AS ( -- Use LAG window function to get the previous day's rank and date SELECT date, platform, region, song_title, artist_name, apple_song_id, rank, LAG(rank, 1) OVER ( PARTITION BY platform, region, apple_song_id ORDER BY date ) as previous_rank, LAG(date, 1) OVER ( PARTITION BY platform, region, apple_song_id ORDER BY date ) as previous_date FROM MusicTop100 WHERE apple_song_id IS NOT NULL ) SELECT date, platform, region, song_title, artist_name, apple_song_id, rank AS current_rank, previous_rank, previous_date, -- Calculate days since last ranking CASE WHEN previous_date IS NOT NULL THEN JULIANDAY(date) - JULIANDAY(previous_date) ELSE NULL -- Represents absolute first appearance in data for this partition END as days_since_previous_rank, -- Calculate rank change: -- Positive = rank improved (number decreased) -- Assign large positive change for new/re-entries CASE -- Condition 1: If it's the first appearance OR re-appearance after a gap (>1 day) WHEN previous_rank IS NULL OR (JULIANDAY(date) - JULIANDAY(previous_date)) > 1 THEN 101 - rank -- Assign change based on entering chart (max possible improvement from rank 100) -- Condition 2: If it ranked consecutively (gap = 1 day) WHEN (JULIANDAY(date) - JULIANDAY(previous_date)) = 1 THEN previous_rank - rank -- Calculate normal difference -- Condition 3: Should not happen due to logic above, but as fallback ELSE NULL END as rank_change_daily FROM RankedData ORDER BY platform, region, apple_song_id, date DESC
+CREATE VIEW IF NOT EXISTS vw_MusicRankChanges_Daily AS WITH RankedData AS ( SELECT mt100.date, mt100.platform, mt100.region, s.song_title, art.artist_name, mt100.apple_song_id, mt100.rank, LAG(mt100.rank, 1) OVER ( PARTITION BY mt100.platform, mt100.region, mt100.apple_song_id ORDER BY mt100.date ) as previous_rank, LAG(mt100.date, 1) OVER ( PARTITION BY mt100.platform, mt100.region, mt100.apple_song_id ORDER BY mt100.date ) as previous_date FROM MusicTop100 mt100 LEFT JOIN Songs s ON mt100.apple_song_id = s.apple_song_id LEFT JOIN Artists art ON mt100.apple_artist_id = art.apple_artist_id WHERE mt100.apple_song_id IS NOT NULL ) SELECT date, platform, region, song_title, artist_name, apple_song_id, rank AS current_rank, previous_rank, previous_date, CASE WHEN previous_date IS NOT NULL THEN JULIANDAY(date) - JULIANDAY(previous_date) ELSE NULL END as days_since_previous_rank, CASE WHEN previous_rank IS NULL OR (previous_date IS NOT NULL AND (JULIANDAY(date) - JULIANDAY(previous_date)) > 1) THEN 101 - rank WHEN previous_date IS NOT NULL AND (JULIANDAY(date) - JULIANDAY(previous_date)) = 1 THEN previous_rank - rank ELSE NULL END as rank_change_daily FROM RankedData ORDER BY platform, region, apple_song_id, date DESC;

-CREATE VIEW vw_MusicRankChanges_Weekly AS WITH DateMap AS ( SELECT date, DATE(date, '-7 days') as date_7_days_ago FROM (SELECT DISTINCT date FROM MusicTop100 ORDER BY date) ), CurrentRanks AS ( SELECT date, platform, region, rank, song_title, artist_name, apple_song_id FROM MusicTop100 WHERE apple_song_id IS NOT NULL AND rank IS NOT NULL -- Added rank check ), PreviousWeekRanks AS ( SELECT dm.date, t100.platform, t100.region, t100.rank as rank_7_days_ago, t100.apple_song_id FROM MusicTop100 t100 JOIN DateMap dm ON t100.date = dm.date_7_days_ago WHERE t100.apple_song_id IS NOT NULL AND t100.rank IS NOT NULL -- Added rank check ) -- Join current ranks with the ranks from 7 days ago SELECT cr.date, cr.platform, cr.region, cr.song_title, cr.artist_name, cr.apple_song_id, cr.rank as current_rank, pwr.rank_7_days_ago, -- Calculate the weekly change with new entry logic - More explicit check CASE WHEN pwr.rank_7_days_ago IS NULL AND cr.rank IS NOT NULL THEN -- Explicitly check current rank is not null 101 - cr.rank -- Assign change score based on entering rank WHEN pwr.rank_7_days_ago IS NOT NULL AND cr.rank IS NOT NULL THEN -- Explicitly check both ranks are not null pwr.rank_7_days_ago - cr.rank -- Calculate normal difference ELSE -- If current rank is NULL or some other weird case NULL END as rank_change_weekly FROM CurrentRanks cr LEFT JOIN PreviousWeekRanks pwr ON cr.date = pwr.date AND cr.platform = pwr.platform AND cr.region = pwr.region AND cr.apple_song_id = pwr.apple_song_id ORDER BY cr.platform, cr.region, cr.apple_song_id, cr.date DESC
+CREATE VIEW IF NOT EXISTS vw_MusicRankChanges_Weekly AS WITH DateMap AS ( SELECT date, DATE(date, '-7 days') as date_7_days_ago FROM (SELECT DISTINCT date FROM MusicTop100 ORDER BY date) ), CurrentRanks AS ( SELECT mt100.date, mt100.platform, mt100.region, mt100.rank, s.song_title, art.artist_name, mt100.apple_song_id FROM MusicTop100 mt100 LEFT JOIN Songs s ON mt100.apple_song_id = s.apple_song_id LEFT JOIN Artists art ON mt100.apple_artist_id = art.apple_artist_id WHERE mt100.apple_song_id IS NOT NULL AND mt100.rank IS NOT NULL ), PreviousWeekRanks AS ( SELECT dm.date, t100.platform, t100.region, t100.rank as rank_7_days_ago, t100.apple_song_id FROM MusicTop100 t100 JOIN DateMap dm ON t100.date = dm.date_7_days_ago WHERE t100.apple_song_id IS NOT NULL AND t100.rank IS NOT NULL ) SELECT cr.date, cr.platform, cr.region, cr.song_title, cr.artist_name, cr.apple_song_id, cr.rank as current_rank, pwr.rank_7_days_ago, CASE WHEN pwr.rank_7_days_ago IS NULL AND cr.rank IS NOT NULL THEN 101 - cr.rank WHEN pwr.rank_7_days_ago IS NOT NULL AND cr.rank IS NOT NULL THEN pwr.rank_7_days_ago - cr.rank ELSE NULL END as rank_change_weekly FROM CurrentRanks cr LEFT JOIN PreviousWeekRanks pwr ON cr.date = pwr.date AND cr.platform = pwr.platform AND cr.region = pwr.region AND cr.apple_song_id = pwr.apple_song_id ORDER BY cr.platform, cr.region, cr.apple_song_id, cr.date DESC;

 Setup & Usage